koichi-szk/parallel_recovery_test/README.md

 ### `start.sh`

 Run `pg_ctl start`.
 For details, please take a look at `RunningTest.md`.
+No parameeters.

 ### `startdebug.sh`

 Display parallel replay test information.
 This will show you how you can attach gdb to each replay worker.
 For details, please take a look at `RunningTest.md`.
+No parameters.

 ### `kill.sh`

 Kills and terminate all the PostgreSQL processes.
 Very typically, you need to terminate the test before postmaster begins to accept connections.
 This script is for this purpose.
 Don't worry.
 The test database is not permanent and you can restore this with `restore.sh` script.
+No parameters.

+### `backup_log.sh`

+Copies latest debug file at `$PGDATA/pr_debug` and `$PGDATA/log` directory to `pr_debuglog` directory and `db_log` directory respectively.